juanfrans/predictive/01_Documents/Process_Documentation.md

 * And maybe [this](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Using_the_Query_API.html) is the solution to querying the database through an HTTP request?

 ### To do:
-* Setup another user for Danil
-* Load taxi data for one day
 * Try out queries
 * Is there a way to pre-build queries so that you only have to pass a pair of coordinates and a request and get the data?